Matheus Cunha (footballer, born 2001)

-Matheus Cunha Queiroz (born 24 May 2001) is a Brazilian footballer who plays as a goalkeeper for Campeonato Brasileiro Série A club Flamengo.
+Matheus Cunha Queiroz (born 24 May 2001) is a Brazilian professional footballer who plays as a goalkeeper for Campeonato Brasileiro Série A club Internacional, on loan from Cruzeiro.

 Career

 Flamengo

 Cunha made his debut on the 26 January 2022, starting for Flamengo in the Campeonato Carioca 2–1 home win against Portuguesa (RJ).

-On 6 June 2023, Cunha extended his contract with Flamengo until 31 December 2025.
+On 6 June 2023, Cunha extended his contract with Flamengo through 31 December 2025.

+Cruzeiro

+On 1 January 2026, after leaving Flamengo, Cunha joined fellow Série A club Cruzeiro on a three-year contract.